medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting/k3s - multiple nodes.md

 We'll be following this document [vSphere Roles and Privileges](https://docs.vmware.com/en/VMware-vSphere-Container-Storage-Plug-in/2.0/vmware-vsphere-csp-getting-started/GUID-0AB6E692-AA47-4B6A-8CEA-38B754E16567.html#GUID-0AB6E692-AA47-4B6A-8CEA-38B754E16567)

-First, we will want to create CNS-VM, CNS-DATASTORE, and CNS-SEARCH-AND-SPBM roles.
+First, we will want to create the following roles:
+* CNS-VM
+* CNS-DATASTORE
+* CNS-SEARCH-AND-SPBM

 Now, on the VM settings, we can apply these roles as described in the above document.

 Any provisioned VM in the previous step, should recieve CNS-VM role.